comunica/comunica/packages/actor-init-sparql/README.md

     { type: 'file', value: 'https://ruben.verborgh.org/profile/' },
     { type: 'rdfjsSource', value: new N3Store() },
   ] })
-result.bindingsStream.on('data', (data) => console.log(data.toObject()));
+// Stream-based processing of results result.bindingsStream.on('data', (data) => console.log(data.toObject()));
+// Or directly collect the stream in an array const bindings = await result.bindings();
 ```

 **Note: Some SPARQL endpoints may be recognised as a file instead of a SPARQL endpoint due to them not supporting [SPARQL Service Description](https://www.w3.org/TR/sparql11-service-description/), which may produce incorrect results.
 For these cases, the `sparql` type MUST be set.**